-- a) in some cases only the functions related to the transparent transfer of information between two DTEs through the network(s) (transmission capability); - b) also, in other cases, additional functions built upon those related to the transparent transfer of information (communication capability).
+b) in other cases also additional functions built upon those related to the transparent transfer of information (communication capability).

-This clause describes the basic concepts and principles related to cases mentioned in a).
+This section describes the basic concepts and principles related to cases mentioned in a).

 6.1 Composition and decomposition of subnetworks